Your pension plan with easyJet

 Salary sacrifice is part of your Terms and Conditions of Employment and, unless you choose to opt-out, you agree to give up this amount of salary until further notice, as long as easyJet agrees to pay the same amount on your behalf as an extra contribution to the Scheme.
 Your ‘reference salary’ (ie the salary before your sacrifice for pension contributions) will still be linked to your other easyJet benefits.

-If you pay tax at the higher or additional rate and take part in salary sacrifice, you’ll automatically receive tax-relief at your highest marginal rate rather than having to reclaim it from HM Revenue & Customs.
+Paying pension contributions via salary sacrifice results in you sacrificing some of your salary for an extra employer pension contribution.
+As your salary is reduced you avoid paying tax and NI on the amount sacrificed.
+Basic rate tax payers will effectively benefit from basic rate tax relief and the NI saving, and if you pay tax at the higher or additional rate and take part in salary sacrifice, you’ll automatically receive tax-relief at your highest marginal rate rather than having to reclaim it from HM Revenue & Customs.

 How do I opt out of salary sacrifice?